PTA Admission Procedures

 - Any applicant with a recommendation rating of "do not recommend" on recommendation form will not be considered for admission

-The top 32 ranked applicants will be interviewed by the program chair or admissions committee beginning March 2014.
-Out-of-state and I-20 applicants will be ranked after July 1, 2014 based on space availability.
+The top ranked applicants will be interviewed by the program chair or admissions committee beginning April.
+Priority admission is given to legal residents of Oakton Community College District 535.
+Out-of-state and VISA holders may be ranked after July 1, based on space availability.
 Accepted applicants will be notified in writing within two weeks of the interview.

 For most students, the program will require a full-time and daytime commitment.
 Only those who complete extensive general education and core requirements prior to their enrollment in the program will be able to attend on less than a full-time basis.